-- Have the Contractor's superintendent or representative oversee and enforce proper solid waste management procedures and practices. - · Instruct employees and subcontractors on identification of solid waste and hazardous waste.
-Hazardous waste must not be disposed of in dumpsters - · Educate employees and subcontractors on solid waste storage and disposal procedures.
-Include bagging of blowable trash. - Hold regular meetings to discuss and reinforce disposal procedures. - Require that employees and subcontractors follow solid waste handling and storage procedures. · Prohibit littering by employees, subcontractors, and visitors. - .
-Minimize production of solid waste materials whenever possible

-Collection, Storage, and Disposal

-- · Littering on the Project site is prohibited - .
-To prevent clogging of the stormwater drainage system, litter and debris removal from drain gates trash racks, and ditch lines should be a priority. - Trash receptacles from work areas within the construction limits of the Project site should be collected, regardless of whether the litter was generated by the Contractor, the public, or others.
-Collected litter and debris shall not be placed in or next to storm drain inlets, stormwater drainage systems, watercourses, or near the site perimeter - Full dumpsters should be removed from the Project site and the contents should be disposed of properly by trash hauling contractor. - Construction material visible to the public should be stored or stacked in an orderly manner - Dispose of planting waste in dumpsters. - Segregate potentially hazardous waste from non-hazardous construction site waste. - Make sure that toxic liquid wastes (used oils, solvents, and paints) and chemicals (acids, pesticides) additives, curing compounds) are NOT disposed of in dumpsters designated for construction - · Make sure that demolition materials containing hazardous wastes are NOT disposed of in dumpsters designated for construction debris - For disposal of hazardous waste, have hazardous waste hauled to an appropriate disposal and/or - Salvage or recycle useful vegetation debris, packaging and surplus building materials when
+- Stormwater run-on should be prevented from contacting stored solid waste through the use of berms, dikes, or other temporary diversion structures or through the use of measures to elevate waste from site surfaces. - Solid waste storage areas should be, where possible, located at least 50 feet from drainage facilities and watercourses and should not be located in areas prone to flooding or ponding.
+Education - Have the Contractor's superintendent or representative oversee and enforce proper solid waste management procedures and practices. - Instruct employees and subcontractors on identification of solid waste and hazardous waste Hazardous waste must not be disposed of in dumpsters. - Educate employees and subcontractors on solid waste storage and disposal procedures.
+Include bagging of blowable trash. - Hold regular meetings to discuss and reinforce disposal procedures. - Require that employees and subcontractors follow solid waste handling and storage procedures. - Prohibit littering by employees, subcontractors, and visitors. - · Minimize production of solid waste materials whenever possible - Collection, Storage, and Disposal - Littering on the Project site is prohibited. - To prevent clogging of the stormwater drainage system, litter and debris removal from drain gates, trash racks, and ditch lines should be a priority. - Trash receptacles from work areas within the construction limits of the Project site should be collected, regardless of whether the litter was generated by the Contractor, the public, or others.
+Collected litter and debris shall not be placed in or next to storm drain inlets, stormwater drainage systems, watercourses, or near the site perimeter. - Full dumpsters should be removed from the Project site and the contents should be disposed of properly by trash hauling contractor. - Construction material visible to the public should be stored or stacked in an orderly manner. - Dispose of planting waste in dumpsters. - Segregate potentially hazardous waste from non-hazardous construction site waste. - Make sure that toxic liquid wastes (used oils, solvents, and paints) and chemicals (acids, pesticides, additives, curing compounds) are NOT disposed of in dumpsters designated for construction debris. - Make sure that demolition materials containing hazardous wastes are NOT disposed of in dumpsters designated for construction debris. - For disposal of hazardous waste, have hazardous waste hauled to an appropriate disposal and/or recycling facility. - · Salvage or recycle useful vegetation debris, packaging and surplus building materials when

-Sources include EPA, SWRCB, Caltrans, CASQA, University of California, Santa Barbar, Waste Management
+Sources include EPA, SWRCB, Caltrans, CASQA, University of California, Santa Barbara Waste Management